Legal · Custom Websites plan

 Non-payment

-8.1 If a direct debit payment fails, the bureau sends an automated email reminder and re-presents the payment within 7 working days.
+8.1 If a monthly payment has not arrived by its due date, the bureau sends a friendly reminder and asks for it to be made within 7 working days.

 8.2 If the account remains unpaid 14 days after the original due date, the bureau may suspend the website (take it offline) until the balance is cleared.
 The domain remains registered in the client's name during any suspension.